chef/chef-workstation/docs-chef-io/content/workstation/knife_winrm.md

 ### Negotiate, NTLM

-When knife is executed from a Microsoft Windows system, it is no longer necessary to make additional configuration of the WinRM listener on the target node to enable successful authentication from the workstation.
+When knife is executed from a Windows system, it is no longer necessary to make additional configuration of the WinRM listener on the target node to enable successful authentication from the workstation.
 It is sufficient to have a WinRM listener on the remote node configured to use the default configuration for `winrm quickconfig`.
-This is because `knife winrm` supports the Microsoft Windows negotiate protocol, including NTLM authentication, which matches the authentication requirements for the default configuration of the WinRM listener.
+This is because `knife winrm` supports the Windows negotiate protocol, including NTLM authentication, which matches the authentication requirements for the default configuration of the WinRM listener.

 {{< note >}}

-To use Negotiate or NTLM to authenticate as the user specified by the `--winrm-user` option, include the user's Microsoft Windows domain, using the format `domain\user`, where the backslash (`\`) separates the domain from the user.
+To use Negotiate or NTLM to authenticate as the user specified by the `--winrm-user` option, include the user's Windows domain, using the format `domain\user`, where the backslash (`\`) separates the domain from the user.

 {{< /note >}}